wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 After execution, A, B is of version (100, 101), which is not reachable by any serial execution.
 Making check and store operations as a single atomic unit could solve the problem.

+Garbage collection is conducted lazily as new versions are created on a cache line.
+To infer the oldest active version that MVM must maintain, a priority queue of action transaction begin timestamps is maintained.
+Every time a transaction commits and creates a new version, it reads the current oldest begin timestamp (obt), and removes all versions that has a timestamp smaller than the reachable version using obt.